hpeaker/ggcircos/README.md

 The ggbio package uses the GRanges and IRanges packages in order to formalise the idea of each chromosome being a sequence of defined length and together forming the whole genome.
 They do this by defining using S4 classes.

-This package currently just uses S3 to get things going quicker but it may make sense to formalise thing futher at some point.
+This package currently just uses S3 to get things going quicker but it may make sense to formalise things further at some point.

 # Setting up your sequence
 We need to define two objects which will be used to define the sequences and their layout.